petrisch/todo-nu/README.md

 - [x] Give it some colors and emojis 🤡
 - [ ] Make searchpaths a list
-- [ ] Give the possibility to exclude subdirectories from search
+- [x] Give the possibility to exclude subdirectories from search TODO OS "Error 123" on windows
 - [ ] Add some tests from http://www.nushell.sh/book/testing.html
 - [ ] Add a config for depth to show only unindented items per default
 - [ ] Group issues by files where they came from